peteroupc/peteroupc.github.io/graphics.md

 #### Screen image effects (filters)

+Outside the scope of this challenge are effects that&mdash;

-- Effects that modify the game screen image to emulate CRT displays[^67] are outside the scope of this challenge.
-So are effects that [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display,[^68] and effects that simulate the interlaced video display of NTSC- and PAL-compatible TV screens.
+- modify the game screen image to emulate CRT displays[^66],
+- [**scale**](https://www.pcgamingwiki.com/wiki/Glossary:Scaling) the game screen to fit the height or width of the player's display,[^67] or
+- simulate the interlaced video display of certain TV screens, especially NTSC- and PAL-compatible ones.

 This specification assumes those effects are not in place.
 A game can have those effects if it wishes, but they should be in-game settings.

 <a id=Sounds></a>

 #### Sounds

 - Besides the limitation on music, this specification has no further limitations on sounds.
-- Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^69].
+- Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^68].
 Games that choose to constrain file size may wish to implement software versions of programmable sound generators for at least some of their sounds.
-- When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 hertz, are either mono or stereo, and take 8 or 16 bits per sample.[^70]
+- When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 hertz, are either mono or stereo, and take 8 or 16 bits per sample.[^69]

 <a id=Memory></a>

 #### Memory

 - This specification does not impose a limit on graphical memory use (akin to the video memory, or VRAM, of a video card).
 Such a limit is optional.
 One suggested example, given in kibibytes, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
-Imposing a limit on graphical memory use does not limit the size or number of textures, 3-D models, images, or other resource files a game can have.[^71]
+Imposing a limit on graphical memory use does not limit the size or number of textures, 3-D models, images, or other resource files a game can have.[^70]
-- According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^72]
+- According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^71]
-    - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^73]
+    - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^72]
-    - 1997: 8MB to 32MB.[^74]
+    - 1997: 8MB to 32MB.[^73]
-    - 1998: 32MB to 128MB.[^75]
+    - 1998: 32MB to 128MB.[^74]

 <a id=Seeking_Comments></a>